 The unusually named Order of the Elephant is Denmark’s highest order, founded in 1693 by King Christian V and amended in 1958 so that both men and women could become members of the order.
 The order, headed by the Danish monarch, is worn by the members of the royal family and can be granted to foreign heads of state and, in some circumstances, to an ordinary ‘commoner’.
 Currently, the only commoner in the order is philanthropist Mærsk Mc-Kinney Møller.
 Other notable knights and former knights include the Emperor of Japan, the King of Sweden, Nelson Mandela and Nicolae Ceauşescu, who is notable as the only knight to have had to leave the order.

 For more information, please see this thread.Filed under Danish Royals

-Tagged Prince Henrik the Prince Consort, Prince Joachim of Denmark, Royal Orders.
+Tagged Order of the Dannebrog, Order of the Elephant, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Royal Orders.